Find Affordable College Courses

 undefined

-Of the students who received a theology and religious vocations master's degree from Harvard, 51% were white.
-This is typical for this degree on the natiowide level.
-In the theology and religious vocations master's program at this school, racial-ethnic minorities make up 37% of degree recipients.
-That is 8% better than the national average.*
+Of the students who received a theology & religious vocations master's degree from Harvard, 50% were white.
+This is below average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Harvard University with a master's in theology and religious vocations.
+The following table and chart show the race/ethnicity for students who recently graduated from Harvard University with a master's in theology & religious vocations.

 undefined